-The Group is exposed to various risks due to long duration of real estate development projects macroeconomic environment, market conditions and other similar circumstances, which are not under the control of the Group, may change over time causing increased development costs and/or lower than expected or estimated income; the Group may not be able to duly perform its obligations (e.g. obligations under financing and other agreements) due to changed circumstances; the laws and regulations applicable to the Group may be amended; the detailed plan, intended use of the property or other conditions vital for the development activities may be changed over time and the Group may not be able to sufficiently influence the outcome of such changes.
+The Group is exposed to various risks due to long duration of real estate development projects macroeconomic environment, market conditions and other similar circumstances, which are not under the Group may not be able to duly perform its obligations (e.g. obligations under financing and other agreements) due to changed circumstances; the laws and regulations applicable to the Group may be amended; the detailed plan, intended use of the property or other conditions vital for the development activities may be changed over time and the Group may not be able to sufficiently influence the outcome of such changes.